 With SRS systems, you may either download vocabulary decks that someone else made or you can make them yourself.
 If you want to learn Korean fast, it’s highly recommended that you make them yourself.
 This is because you can put exactly what you want on them.

 In addition, entering the vocabulary in yourself further reinforces your knowledge of the material since you’re reading it, entering it, then will be reading it again.
-We recommended creating your decks on a computer versus a smartphone since you likely can type faster.
-Also, you’ll be able to cut and past much easier.
+We recommended creating your decks on a computer versus a smartphone since you likely can type faster, even on a Korean keyboard.
+Also, you’ll be able to cut and paste much easier.

 3. SRS Gives You Accountability